lubianat/technotype/manuscript.md

 For every experiment, the most granular class, combining as many facets as possible, is called here a technotype.

 Even if it is specific, a technotype is still a class.
-Unless a study used only one single-cell, it likely contained some sampling method.
-Samples are from a specific population for which hypotheses are tested.
+Formally, the technotype is an universal, not a continuant.
+In the words of Grenon, Smith and Goldberg, "Universals  are  the  real  invariants  or  patterns  in  the  world  apprehended  by  the  specific  sciences.
+Universals  are  multiply  instantiated:  they  wholly  exist  at  different  places  and  different  times  in  the  different  particulars  which  instantiate  them." [@wikidata:Q38520561]
+It is the universal class whose instances have a certain distribution, from which we take samples and for which statistical tests are expected to hold.
-The technotype is the most granular cell type, in our considered view, for research synthesis.
+It is the most granular cell type, in our considered view, for research synthesis.
 The technotype is the type that we can have statements backed by experimentation (such as single-cell RNA-sequence results) without incurring logical inconsistencies.
-In an analogy, Gene Ontology annotations should be made for the most specific terms available, to avoid overstating and imprecision.   [@wikidata:Q36997786].
+The technotype mirrors the idea from Gene Ontology that annotations should be made for the most specific terms available, to avoid overstating and imprecision.   [@wikidata:Q36997786].
-The technotype mirrors that idea for the domain of cell types, and provides a theory to craft the absolute most specific terms to annotate experimental knowledge about cell types.
 As such, Gene Ontology extension annotations that provide context [@wikidata:Q33690250] should refer to technotypes whenever the goal is to maximize precision.

 Single claims are made and tested for technotypes, and the claims can be logically combined in "upper" ontological levels for reaching a higher degree of universality.